 Understanding the Break-Even Point

-Your break-even point is a crystal ball for refinancing rewards.
+Your break-even point is a simple way to forecast refinancing rewards.

 How to Use a Mortgage Refinance Break Even Calculator